rayning0/go-database/README.md

 - Rolls back most recent transaction.
 If no transaction to rollback, prints T​RANSACTION NOT FOUND.

 `COMMIT`
-- Commits ​all​ open transactions
+- Commits ​all​ open transactions.
+May not ROLLBACK after COMMIT.